chevereto/v3-docs/manual/troubleshooting/server-issues.md

 # Server issues

-Not all web servers follow some basic standards and in some cases even having a server that meets the [system requirements](../server/requirements.md) you could find issues that won't allow Chevereto to work properly.
+Not all web servers follow basic standards and in some cases even having a server that meets the [system requirements](../server/requirements.md) you could find issues that won't allow Chevereto to work.

 ## Webserver